oklysit/post-install-config/README.md

 </p>

 <h1>osTicket - Post-Install Configuration</h1>
-This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.
+It will cover the creation of several sample roles, departments, teams, workers, end users, SLA and Help topics to familiarize yourself with the ticketing system environment. <br />

 <h2>Environments and Technologies Used</h2>